RezaAbbasian/taskino/README.md

 ## About Taskino

-Taskino is a Task managment web application based bay Laravel framework, Takino is a good example for CRUD app.
+Taskino is a task managment web application powered by Laravel framework, this app is a good example for CRUD app.

 ## Featuers